oceanprotocol-archive/OEPs/12/README.md

 * Publishers, Consumers and Service Providers are agents.
 * Publishing and invoking services are activities.

-In simple language, we could state that
+Comparing a colloquial statement with a prov version of it:

-* "User Bob uploaded a dataset to Ocean", the prov version of it would be: "(Agent) Bob was associated with a publishing activity, which generated a (entity) data asset".
+* "User Bob uploaded a dataset to Ocean",
+  - the prov version: "(Agent) Bob was associated with a publishing activity, which generated a (entity) data asset".
-* "Bob ran a Consent service to filter a dataset", the prov version: "(Agent) Bob was associated with a filtering activity, which *used* an (entity) data asset and  generated a new (entity) data asset.
+* "Bob ran a Consent service to filter a dataset"
+  - the prov version: "(Agent) Bob was associated with a filtering activity, which *used* an (entity) data asset and  generated a new (entity) data asset.
 The consent service (entity) was associate with (involved in) generating the asset".

-# Use cases
+# Motivation and Use cases

 Provenance information can be read from 3 perspectives:

-* Agent centered : `what people or organizations were involved in generating or manipulating the data assets`
+* Agent centered : what people or organizations were involved in generating or manipulating the data assets
 * Object centered : The origins of (portions of) a dataset from other datasets
 * Process centered: Capturing the actions and steps taken to generate the data asset.